Prisma Health introduces VESper™

 Two VESper™ devices are needed for each ventilator, one on the intake and one on the return.
 VESper™ splits the airflow to the ventilator, acting as a Y connector.

-Multiple combinations of the VESper™ device can be configured to allow a single machine to be used for up to four patients.
+Multiple combinations of the VESper™ device can be configured to allow a single machine to be used for up to two patients.
 It is important to match the clinical characteristics of the patients connected to a single machine as the machine will deliver the same settings such as oxygen concentration, amount of air in each breath and the pressure of the air delivered.

 Is it FDA approved?